Gongoliers/Library-of-Gongolierium/README.md

 View the [JavaDocs](https://gongoliers.github.io/Library-of-Gongolierium/).

-Up to date with the 2023 FRC build season.
+Up to date with the 2023 FRC build season (beta).

 ### Features
 - Use higher level joystick, sensor, and actuator components